 Our research community

-Deakin's dedicated to building a best-practice research community driven by honesty, accuracy, efficiency and objectivity.
+Deakin is dedicated to building a best-practice research community driven by honesty, accuracy, efficiency and objectivity.

-These values apply to a wide range of areas within any research program including the management and sharing of data, authorship, peer review, conflicts of interest, human and animal ethics, publication and dissemination of findings and the handling of misconduct and training.
+These values apply to a wide range of areas within any research program, including the management and sharing of data, authorship, peer review, conflicts of interest, human and animal ethics, publication and dissemination of findings and the handling of misconduct and training.

 Deakin adheres to the principals guiding research integrity across Australia: the Australian Code for the Responsible Conduct of Research.

-Read information relating to animal ethics approval for the use of animals in research and teaching.
+Learn more about animal ethics approval for the use of animals in research and teaching.

 Biosafety and biosecurity